 For journalists, the present day may seem like both the best of times and the worst of times.

-same time, change brought about by the internet is creating exciting new
+But at the same time, change brought about by the internet is creating exciting new opportunities for journalism.

 And then there are the 'smaller' challenges that are sometimes just as thorny.
 One of these: the importance of journalist objectivity.